Courses

 Next

-FAQs on Essay on Children's Day: Importance, Celebration and Sample Essays
+FAQs on Essay on Children's Day: Why We Celebrate and How It Inspires Students

 1. What do we write in Children's Day essay?

-A Children's Day essay should explain the meaning, history, and importance of Children's Day.
-Include the following points:
+A Children's Day essay should include the meaning, history, and importance of the day.
+Key points to mention are:

-• Mention Jawaharlal Nehru and his love for children
+- Why Jawaharlal Nehru is called Chacha Nehru and his love for children

-This structure helps students create a complete and relevant essay for exams and school work.
+This structure helps students create a complete and exam-ready essay.

 2. Why do we celebrate Children's Day?

-We celebrate Children's Day to honour and promote the rights, welfare, and happiness of all children.
-Key reasons include:
+Children's Day is celebrated to honour and promote the rights, welfare, and happiness of all children.
+The main reasons include:

 3. How to start an essay on Children's Day?

-Begin your Children's Day essay with a clear statement about the day and its importance.
-For example:
+Start your Children's Day essay with a clear and direct introduction, such as:

-• "Children's Day is celebrated on 14th November in India to honour all children and mark the birthday of Pandit Jawaharlal Nehru, who loved children very much."
+- "Children's Day is celebrated every year on 14th November to honour the birth anniversary of Pandit Jawaharlal Nehru, the first Prime Minister of India, who loved children greatly."

 4. What is the main message of Children's Day?